 Reading Motor Spec

-When selecting motors, there usually are specification that comes with the motor either provided by the seller or manufacturer.
-You should be able to find information about the power, thrust, rpm etc. This is an example of the 18-11 2000kv Micro Brushless Outrunner (10g) on Hobbyking.com.
-Google it if you are not sure what each name represents in the data sheet, they are really basic and I am not going to go over them here.
+When selecting motors, there is usually specification that comes with the motor provided by the seller or manufacturer.
+You should be able to find information about the power, thrust, rpm etc. This is an example of the 18-11 2000kv Micro Brushless Outrunner (10g).

 Comparing between motors